awsdocs/amazon-appstream2-developer-guide/doc_source/allowed-domains.md

-# Whitelisted Domains<a name="whitelisted_ports"></a>
+# Allowed Domains<a name="allowed-domains"></a>

-For AppStream 2\.0 users to access streaming instances, you must whitelist the following domain on the network from which users initiate access to the streaming instances\.
+For AppStream 2\.0 users to access streaming instances, you must allow the following domain on the network from which users initiate access to the streaming instances\.
 + Session Gateway: \*\.amazonappstream\.com

-One or more of the following domains must be whitelisted to enable user authentication\.
-You must whitelist the domains that correspond to the Regions where AppStream 2\.0 is deployed\.
+One or more of the following domains must be allowed to enable user authentication\.
+You must allow the domains that correspond to the Regions where AppStream 2\.0 is deployed\.

 | Region | Domain |